What is Coriolis Force?

 Deflection of wind towards the right, in the northern hemisphere, under the influence of Coriolis force

-Coriolis force (CF) is a fundamental concept in physics and meteorology, with widespread applications in fields ranging from oceanography to ballistics.
+Coriolis force (CF) is a fundamental concept in physics and meteorology.
 It refers to the apparent force that arises from the Earth’s rotation, causing objects moving over the planet’s surface to deviate from a straight path.
-In this comprehensive guide, we will examine the underlying physics of this force, its applications, and its impact on various systems.

 Coriolis force, also known as the Coriolis effect, is a result of the Earth’s rotation and its impact on the motion of objects over its surface.
 The Earth rotates around its axis, causing objects moving over the surface to experience a deflection in their path.
 This deflection is what we refer to as the Coriolis force.